- How do I send a job to the dorm/IRC/library printer from my own computer?

 How can I access library resources like JSTOR from off campus?

-You can access these resources when you're off campus by setting up a Proxy Server.
-We provide detailed directions for setting up a Proxy server on our website.
+You can access these resources when you're off campus by using our proxy.
+We provide detailed directions for using our proxy on our website.

 How do I use/do this one thing on Word/Excel/Mathematica/LaTeX/some other kind of software?